Tyler Freeman Preview, Player Props: Guardians vs. Blue Jays

-Tyler Freeman -- .111 average over his past 10 games -- will be in action for the Cleveland Guardians versus the Toronto Blue Jays, with Hyun-Jin Ryu on the hill, on August 26 at 3:07 PM ET.
+On Sunday, Tyler Freeman (hitting .138 in his past 10 games) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 1:37 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Dodgers.
+In his most recent game, he notched a home run while going 1-for-4 against the Blue Jays.

 Tyler Freeman Game Info & Props vs. the Blue Jays